miklevin/MikeLev.in/_posts/2025-06-10-perfect-pebble-tech-movement-strategy.md

 ---

-### The Three-Pebble Strategy: Engineering a Perfect Storm
+## The Three-Pebble Strategy: Engineering a Perfect Storm

+> Here you see why Google changed the Bard family of LLM models to Gemini.
+> Google is balancing hard and soft skills — technical and emotional.
+Yin and
+> Yang.
+Above on the 1st prompt that I kept very open-ended, Gemini answered
+> hard.
+Below is the other face of Gemini, its soft answer.

 ### AKA The 2nd Face of Gemini: Superb Soft Skills